Reserved political positions in India: Under British rule

-In India's pre-independence era, in 1906, Muslims demanded extra-proportional representation to seek parity with Hindus in sharing power with the British government; the British government provided for a separate electorate system to the Muslims in the Indian Councils Act of 1909.
+In India's pre-independence era, in 1906, Muslims demanded extra-proportional representation to seek parity with Hindus in sharing power with the British government; the British government provided for a separate electorate system to the Muslims in the Indian Councils Act 1909.
 As a result, of the total 250 seats of the Bengal Legislative Assembly, 117 seats were reserved for Muslims.
 Accordingly, the general elections of 1937 were held based on the extended separate electorates, where only Muslims voted for the 117 seats, in Bengal.
 The system of separate electorates encouraged sectarian competition, sowing the seeds of the Pakistan movement.

 Again, in the Round Table Conferences in 1930–32, the concept of separate electorates for the Untouchables (SC) was raised by B. R. Ambedkar as a way to ensure sufficient representation for the minority SC communities in the government.
 This provision was strongly opposed by Gandhi because he believed the move would disintegrate Hindu society.
 If the SC communities were given a separate electorate, then certain constituencies would have been reserved for them, and only the people belonging to SC communities would have been able to vote for candidates contesting those seats, thus alienating the rest of the Hindus.
 Eventually, a compromise was reached between Ambedkar and Gandhi with the Poona Pact, in which the parties agreed that certain constituencies would be reserved for the SC communities, where the people belonging to SC communities could elect four candidates per constituency who would then be candidates for election by the joint electorate.